The Ekiti State Government has stopped all transactions with Zenith Bank Plc, according to a circular from the office of the state Accountant General.

 It will be recalled that the governor sued the bank for complying with EFCC to freeze his personal account.

-Findings, however showed that all the state Permanent Secretaries, Managers of agencies and other top public servants have since complied with the order.
+Findings, however, showed that all the state Permanent Secretaries, Managers of agencies and other top public servants have since complied with the order.

-In the circular, signed by the Accountant General, Mrs. O. O. Owolabi, and titled: “Stoppage of banking relationship with the Zenith Bank Plc”, Fayose said that he would address the state on it.
+In the circular, signed by the Accountant General, Mrs O. O. Owolabi, and titled: “Stoppage of banking relationship with the Zenith Bank Plc”, Fayose said that he would address the state on it.

-At present, workers’ salaries will not be paid into Zenith Bank anymore while the government is yet to announce new bank that will handle this.
+At present, workers’ salaries will not be paid into Zenith Bank anymore while the government is yet to announce a new bank that will handle this.

-However, in the meantime, workers have been advised to submit personal bank account of their choice to their department to process their salaries.
+However, in the meantime, workers have been advised to submit a personal bank account of their choice to their department to process their salaries.